-To all those who helped to create this book, your effort and energy helped to adapt and refine the new book that offers a unique lens of Human Resources and Project Management.
-Thank you to Diana Sinatra-Araujo, Coordinator who shared the vision of the new book; Tarek Ibrahim, Program Manager who provided continuous support to move the project forward, and to the OER Studio team who worked tirelessly to ensure a high-quality adaptation became a reality.
+To all those who helped to create this book, your effort and energy helped to adapt and refine the new book that offers a unique Human Resources and Project Management lens.
+Thank you to Diana Sinatra-Araujo, the Coordinator who shared the vision of the new book; Tarek Ibrahim, Program Manager who provided continuous support to move the project forward, and to the OER Studio team, who worked tirelessly to ensure a high-quality adaptation became a reality.
+A Special thank you to Shauna Roch who worked tirelessly and creatively to ensure the text was of the highest quality, full of additional engaging and interesting student knowledge, and meets a high standard of curriculum development.